-Refer to Table 2 on Page 12 for scheduled cleaning of the spark arrestor muffler (which meets U.S. Forest Service requirements).
+Refer to Table 2 for scheduled cleaning of the spark arrestor muffler (which meets U.S. Forest Service requirements).
 Cleaning is required for maximum genset performance.

 AWARNING A hot muffler can cause severe burns.
 Let the muffler cool down before removing or installing the cleanout plug.